guhancse/gitcommands/importantcommands.md

 git fetch vs git pull

-    git fetch - updates the latest changes your remote branches in your local machine.
+    git fetch - updates the latest changes in your remote branches on your local machine.
 No impact to your local repo. (fetch + merge)

     git pull - does both. updates your local repo as well.